 Women in Science and Engineering (WiSE) at Cold Spring Harbor Laboratory (CSHL) is a grassroots network of scientists working to build a more supportive, collaborative, and equal scientific community for all.
-WiSE strives to provide a platform for professional development and empowerment of female scientists at CSHL and beyond.
+WiSE strives to provide a platform for professional development and empowerment of women scientists at CSHL and beyond.
 Our initiative acknowledges and works to combat gender bias within our scientific community and in our broader local community on Long Island.
-We do so by providing female scientists with mentorship, career planning, networking, and educational opportunities, by educating the CSHL campus using data behind gender disparities in STEM, and by training the next generation of scientists through community outreach initiatives.
+We do so by providing women scientists with mentorship, career planning, networking, and educational opportunities, by educating the CSHL campus using data behind gender disparities in STEM, and by training the next generation of scientists through community outreach initiatives.
 You can learn more about Our Leadership, and feel free to Contact Us with any questions or suggestions.

 In the fall of 2015, the CSHL WiSE organization was created with the vision of doing our part to plug the leaky pipeline within the CSHL community.
 The founding goals of our organization have been threefold: